-How To Reach Out To An Influencer To Get Great Reviews For Your Farm's Products That Will Drive Customers
+Farm Marketing Tips: How To Get Great Reviews For Your Farm's Products That Drive Sales

 No matter if you sell eggs, wool, hemp, pickles, or beef - you need reviews for your farm’s products.
 Why?
 Because a review is what we marketers call “social proof.”
 Having a well written review about one of your farm’s products gives website visitors or your social media followers proof that spending their money with you is worth it.

 A glowing review proves to a potential customer that the investment they make in buying your products is a good and trustworthy one - even if it is for a $5 bar of goats milk soap!
 Seeing reviews is a psychological tipping point when someone is considering purchasing a product.
 They think, “If this person did it and they liked it, then I will most likely be happy with my purchase too.”

 So why have an influencer write you a review for your farm’s products?
 Reaching out to a local influencer for a farm product feature is like the mother of all reviews.
 Typically an influencer will have a healthy-sized following that trusts them and their opinion on products.